Integrated Third-Party Payment System

 Scalable System

-Designed to handle edge cases (e.g. both monthly & annual subscriptions active, or enterprise custom setups).
+(e.g. both monthly & annual subscriptions active, or enterprise custom setups).

 Visual Consistency